 The Board conducts a self-assessment of its performance and effectiveness as well as that of its committees on an annual basis.
-The self-assessment helps the Governance Committee to track progress in certain areas targeted for improvement from year-to-year and to identify ways to enhance the Board's and its committees' effectiveness.
+The self-assessment helps the Governance Committee to track progress in certain areas targeted for improvement from year-toyear and to identify ways to enhance the Board's and its committees' effectiveness.
 The evaluation process includes the following steps:

-Open-ended questions to solicit candid feedback.
-Topics covered include: Board meeting content and virtual format; Board culture; Board leadership structure; Board composition, selection and diversity; Potential skills gaps for identifying board candidates; Committee effectiveness; Evaluation of risks, including COVID-19 response; and Peer assessment to elicit feedback on the performance of individual directors.
-The independent Lead Director conducts separate, one-on-one discussions with each director to discuss any additional feedback or perspectives.
-The Governance Committee and each other committee and the full Board review the results of the evaluations in private session.
+1 Annual Written Questionnaire Open-ended questions to solicit candid feedback.
+Topics covered include: Questionnane Board meeting content and virtual format; Board culture; Board leadership structure; Board composition, selection and diversity; Potential skills gaps for identifying board candidates; Committee effectiveness; Evaluation of risks, including COVID-19 response; and Peer assessment to elicit feedback on the performance of individual directors.
+2 One-on-One Discus with Independent L Director 3 Committee/Board Private Sessions The Governance Committee and each other committee and the full Board review the results of the evaluations in private session.
 The Board discussion is led by the independent Lead Director.
 Apart from the annual discussion, an executive session is scheduled at each meeting and any feedback from the independent directors is communicated to the Chairman by the Lead Director.
-Prioritization of Board discussion time with continued use of executive sessions Incorporate virtual meeting opportunities into the future Board schedule Added additional classified program reviews Added additional directors with financial and capital allocation, environmental and sustainability, risk management, cybersecurity, technology and innovation experience
+4 Feedback Incorpor Prioritization of Board discussion time with continued use of executive sessions Incorporate virtual meeting opportunities into the future Board schedule Added additional classified program reviews Added additional directors with financial and capital allocation, environmental and sustainability, risk management, cybersecurity, technology and innovation experience